Which issues would you most highlight to someone new to your country?

 Fixed-term employees Fixed-term contracts, although atypical in nature, fall within the scope of the direct employment model.
 Irish law prohibits less favourable treatment of fixed-term employees relative to comparable permanent employees, unless such treatment can be objectively justified.
 These obligations are set out under the Protection of Employees (Fixed-Term Work) Act 2003.

 Zero-hours employees The Organisation of Working Time Act 1997 sets out particular protections for employees in relation to zero-hours employment practices.
 The 1997 act defines a ‘zero-hours contract’ as arising where an employment contract expressly requires the employee to be available to work for a certain number of hours each week or as-and-when required by the employer (or both).
+As noted above, the Employment (Miscellaneous Provisions) Act 2018, bans ‘zero-hours contracts’ except in circumstances such as emergencies or short-term relief absence.

 Agency workers The Protection of Employees (Temporary Agency Work) Act 2012 obliges employment agencies to ensure that their workers are employed on the same basic working and employment conditions as if they had been recruited directly by the end user to the same job, subject to certain exceptions.